TayoOlofintuyi/prolang_proj_spring_2024/README.md

 Creates a phrase with the given list of notes.

+### pitch :: Float -> Float

+Takes in a number and converts it to a pitch that is that many half steps/semitones above the `pitch_standard` of A4.

 ### `process_note` :: Note -> Sound

 Creates a sound from a note.